jogonba2/HierarchicalTransformers/README.md

 # Hierarchical Transformers for Extractive Summarization

-If you use this work, please cite the following references (accepted, pending publication):
+If you use this work, please cite the following references (accepted but pending publication):

 ```
  @article{shtelke19,